Note: I may earn money or products from the companies, products, or links mentioned in this post.

 10. You are allowed to have access to all films, records, labs, and reports on your child.

-I love this because there are times where doctors and staff make mistakes.
+I love this because there are times when doctors and staff make mistakes.
 They are human and can make errors at times too.
 When I have access to my child’s lab work I can research what the levels or numbers should be.
 When I have access to my child’s records I can read over things that the doctor may or may not have already told me.
 Remember: knowledge is power.

 11. You are allowed to participate in rounds or call a team meeting of all doctors and specialists.